adobe/aio-run-detached/README.md

 ```

 `aio-run-detached` will report back to the App plugin the process id of the detached process, so that the App plugin can terminate the detached process when the App plugin command exits.

+### Contributing

+Contributions are welcome!
+Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.